 FTR reopens your fallopian tubes if they’re blocked.
 It doesn’t require surgery.

-Next she’ll inject a contrast liquid through the catheter, and take an X-ray of your uterus and fallopian tubes to see where the blockage is.
-Finally, she’ll insert a second, smaller catheter to clear the blockage.
+Next they’ll inject a contrast liquid through the catheter, and take an X-ray of your uterus and fallopian tubes to see where the blockage is.
+Finally, they’ll insert a second, smaller catheter to clear the blockage.

 Risks.
 There are several risks associated with this procedure.
 First, because the procedure uses X-ray dye and radiation, there can be problems.
 The catheter your doctor uses could also make a hole in your fallopian tube, which could lead to infection or require surgery to repair.